opensearch-project/project-website/_redesign_use_cases/search-vector-database.markdown

 description: 'OpenSearch as a vector database supports a range of applications.
 Following are a few examples of solutions you can build.'
 feature_area_category_name: Search
 feature_area_solution_name: Vector Database
+how_to_get_started:
-how_to_get_started: 'You can begin exploring OpenSearch&apos;s vector database functionality by downloading your preferred distribution.
+  - 'You can begin exploring OpenSearch&apos;s vector database functionality by downloading your preferred distribution.
 To learn more or start a discussion, join the Slack channel or check out our user forum and follow our blog for the latest on OpenSearch tools.'
+button_stack:
+  - download
 ---
 {::comment}
     Implementation note: HTML tables are used instead of markdown, because markdown